airq/research/en.md

 Undergraduate Excellent Graduation Thesis of Tsinghua University

-Dr. Han serves as a Peer Reviewer for these journals: Theoretical and Applied Fracture Mechanics, Chinese Journal of Aeronautics.
+Dr. Han serves as a Peer Reviewer for *Theoretical and Applied Fracture Mechanics* and *Chinese Journal of Aeronautics*.

 ## Conferences